godotengine/godot-docs/getting_started/scripting/c_sharp/c_sharp_basics.rst

 Note that currently there are some issues where the Godot and the C# project don't stay in sync; if you delete, rename or move things like scripts or nodes, they may no longer match up.
 In this case, it can help to edit the solution files manually.

-Example: If you created a script (e.g. ``Test.cs``) and delete it in Godot, compilation will fail because the now missing file is still expected to be there by the CS project.
+Example: If you created a script (e.g. ``Test.cs``) and delete it in Godot, the compilation will fail because now the missing file is still expected to be there by the CS project.
 You can for now simply open up the ``.csproj`` and look for the ``ItemGroup``, there should be a line included like the following:

 .. code-block:: xml